Skip to main content

 Best for: Researchers and students working with multiple sources who want AI to surface connections across sources, not just within a single text.

-Pricing: Free tier available, Pro from $12/month
+Pricing: Free tier available, Pro from $20/month

 Limitations: Produces connected mind maps rather than traditional radial mind maps.
 If you need a simple tree structure, other tools may be more straightforward.

 Ready to let AI map your research?
-Try Atlas free and see how it connects ideas across all your sources.
+Try Atlas and see how it connects ideas across all your sources.

 2. Miro AI: Best for Collaborative AI Mapping

 Miro added AI features to its collaborative whiteboard, letting teams generate initial mind map structures that they can then refine together.
+For the broader option set, see Miro alternatives.

 AI capabilities: